John Savile, 3rd Earl of Mexborough: Origins

 He was the son of John Savile, 2nd Earl of Mexborough by his wife Elizabeth Stephenson, a daughter of Henry Stephenson.

 Political career

 At the 1807 general election, Mexborough was returned as a Member of Parliament (MP) for Pontefract, having unsuccessfully contested the seat in 1806.
 He was defeated at the 1812 general election, but won the seat back at by-election in December 1812, and held it until he stood down at the 1826 election.
 He was re-elected in 1831, but did not stand again at the 1832 general election.

 He succeeded his father in the earldom in 1830.
 However, as this was an Irish peerage it did not entitle him to a seat in the House of Lords.

 Marriage and children

-In 1807 he married Lady Anne Yorke (d.1870), a daughter of Philip Yorke, 3rd Earl of Hardwicke by his wife Elizabeth Lindsay, a daughter of James Lindsay, 5th Earl of Balcarres.
-By Lady Anne Yorke he had issue including:
+In 1807, he married Lady Anne Yorke (d.1870), a daughter of Philip Yorke, 3rd Earl of Hardwicke by his wife Elizabeth Lindsay, a daughter of James Lindsay, 5th Earl of Balcarres.
+By Lady Anne Yorke he had six sons and one daughter: